 Your Ultimate Guide to the CPAP Full Face Mask

-Sleep apnea can be a deliberating condition that can affect every part of your life.
+Sleep apnea is a condition that affects every part of your life.
 You need to have a restful night’s sleep if you want to be able to work properly.
 If you can't breathe properly, you won't be able to go to sleep.
 That's why it's crucial for people suffering from this condition to get an official diagnosis.

 Once you get your diagnosis, you'll be able to start looking at solutions for your issue.
 Although there is sadly currently no cure for sleep apnea, there are many available therapeutic solutions.

-The two most popular methods that are used today are the CPAP and the BiPAP machine.
-Both of these machines provide positive airway pressure, which means that they use pressure to get air into and out of your lungs.
-However, to get this air into your lungs, you need to use a CPAP mask.
-One of the types of mask that you can get is a CPAP full face mask.
+The two most popular methods that are used today are the CPAP and BiPAP machines.
+CPAP stands for continuous positive airway pressure.
+Both of these machines provide positive airway pressure, this airway pressure is meant to simulate breathing so it helps get air in and out of the lungs.
+However, in order to use these PAP machines, you need to use a CPAP mask.
+One of the types of masks that you can get is a full face mask.

 What Is a CPAP Mask and Why Is It Used?

-A CPAP mask is a device that you attach to your face with the help of some straps.
-This mask has a tube that connects it to the machine.
-A CPAP mask is used for both of these machines, so it’s easy for you to switch between these devices.
+A CPAP mask is a device that connects to your CPAP or BiPAP machine using a hose that will provide airflow through the mask.
+Once it is connected to the CPAP machine you need to place the mask on your face in order to receive the CPAP therapy.
+A CPAP mask is used for both CPAP equipment and BiPAP equipment, so it’s easy for you to switch between these devices.

 Various types of masks are available for use on the market.
 The kind you use depends on several factors, including the severity of your sleep apnea and your sleeping position.
+The CPAP masks also come in different sizes so you can figure out the best CPAP mask fit for you.
 However, if you’re looking into buying a full face mask, then you’re in the right place.

 In this guide, we’ll tell you all you need to know about full-face CPAP masks and why this mask might be what you need.